Fruit Cake: A Christmas Tradition on the Canadian Prairies

-When the fruit cakes were pronounced ready, there was scurrying from the pantry to the kitchen table.
+When the fruit cakes were pronounced ready in my grandmother’s or mother’s kitchen, there was a scurrying from the pantry to the kitchen table.
 Unwrapping the test cake was a ritual.
-I know I held my breath.
+I would hold my breath.
 “Just smell this!”
 Mom would say, peeling away the foil victoriously presenting the soiled and stained aromatic cheesecloth swaddled package to our nostrils.
 The fragrance caught in the middle of my throat.
 A deluge of elixir lovingly soaked into the loaves; enough that just whiffing had me a little starry-eyed.
-Mom and dad quivered as the cheesecloth unwound releasing the pungent black moist bejeweled fruit cake.
+Mom and dad quivered as the cheesecloth unwound releasing the pungent black moist bejewelled fruit cake.
 Slicing it was key.

 Passing the fragrance and eye test was critical enough.
-Now the slicing.
-Great Aunt Lucille’s mother, my mom’s dad’s mother, and my great grandmother, Granny Anderson, had one clearly defined rule that the perfect Canadian Christmas Fruit Cake must pass: it should be able to be sliced so thin that when holding it up to a window, one can see through the candied fruit and the slice should look like a gorgeous piece of stained glass.
+Great Aunt Lucille’s mother, my mom’s dad’s mother, and my great-grandmother, Granny Annie Anderson, had one clearly defined rule that the perfect Canadian Christmas Fruit Cake must pass: it should be able to be sliced so thin that when holding it up to a window, one can see through the candied fruit and the slice should look like a gorgeous piece of stained glass.

 My mom and dad had their own criteria: the flavour test.
 Whatever taste memory they had built in over years and years of Christmas Fruit Cake making and baking and tasting and testing, both knew whether this year was a good one, or not, pretty much after one bite.
 Fortunately, almost all years were good ones, but some were exceptional.
 And when the cake could be sliced to Granny Anderson’s standard and taste tested to my mom’s, then we had the best fruit cake on the Canadian prairies that year.

 When someone gifted you with a section of their fruit cake, you knew it was a very good year at their house, and there was a little tremor in the hand accepting that gift.
 Usually, it was never better than our own, however, what disgrace if another cake surpassed my own mother’s.
-She took serious pride in her reputation for having the most spotless house on the block, and consistently aspired to be the best cook and baker in the neighbourhood, as well.
+She took serious pride in her reputation for having the most spotless house on the block, and consistently aspired to be the best cook and baker in the neighbourhood, and most definitely the best Christmas Fruit Cake Baker, as well.

 There was no contest, as for me, she was.